What are Engaged Learning Fellowships?

-In order to provide a collaborative community for faculty already experienced with active learning, the Active Learning Teaching Fellowships (ALTFs) are a 2-year opportunity for faculty which will expand their knowledge and use of specific techniques.
+In order to provide a collaborative community for faculty already experienced with active learning, the Engaged Learning Fellowships are a 2-year opportunity for faculty to expand their knowledge and use of specific techniques.

 These fellowships are available to faculty who are interested in a long-term examination and implementation of an active learning technique or strategy on a larger scale.
 Fellows will propose a particular "deeper dive" into active learning such as a full course redesign or development of course material.